How To Use a Kindle without an Amazon Account

-While it isn’t obvious, you can get into your Kindle without linking it to your Amazon account or creating a new account.
-It does limit the utility of the Kindle though.
+Before you start using a Kindle without registering an Amazon account, you need to understand the limitations of doing so.
 You won’t be able to buy books or magazines or use a lot of the free stuff Amazon likes to give away.
-You won’t be able to use Collections either.
+And you won’t be able to use Collections either.

-If you install Calibre onto your Kindle, you can transfer books and media from your computer onto it and use it as a basic tablet.
+While it isn’t obvious, you can get into your Kindle without linking it to your Amazon account or creating a new account.
+If you install Calibre onto your Kindle, you can transfer books and media from your computer and use it as a basic tablet.

-Some newer versions of Kindle force you to connect to WiFi.
-Option one is to hit the X in the corner of the WiFi setup screen to generate a ‘Set Up Later’ option.
+In such cases, you have two options.
+The first option is to hit the X in the corner of the Wi-Fi setup screen to bring up a Set Up Later option.
 Choose this to begin using your Kindle without registering.

-Option two is to select to create a new Amazon account and you should see a ‘Set Up Later’ option in the bottom left of the next screen.
-Select that and you’re in the same place.
+Option two is to select to create a new Amazon account, and you should see a Set Up Later option in the bottom left of the next screen.
+Select that, and you’re in the same place.

-- Open your Kindle and select Settings.
+- Turn on your Kindle and select Settings.

 - Select My Account and then Deregister.

-This page over at Stack Exchange lists a bunch of entries including logs captured from Kindle when it was connected to WiFi.
+This page over at Stack Exchange lists a bunch of entries, including logs captured from Kindle when it was connected to Wi-Fi.
 For the most part, the data looks benign and anonymized.
-Some of it was identifiable though.
+Some of it was identifiable, though.

 This page over at Investopedia lists some of the many ways Amazon tracks you, including your Kindle usage.
 Again, it’s mainly about business and your reading habits rather than anything serious.